 Comedian Bill Bailey has considered entering for Britain; whether he has attempted or been knocked back or whether he hasn't gotten round to doing it yet is unknown.
 He is indeed a talented musician (he has absolute pitch, ie. he is able to identify a note just by its sound), but we still have to remember that he's known mostly for his surreal comedy and bizarre musical interludes during his show, including a tribute to the music in Starsky and Hutch.
 Still, considering they're unlikely to win in the future anyway, they've got nothing to lose.
 Bill Bailey himself said as much on his twitter page.

 There was a persistent rumor in 2004 that the UK was going to try and do some damage control after Jemini's... less than stellar performance the previous year and send former Spice Girl Emma Bunton.
 Emma has said a few times that she'd like to do the show, but it's never came to be.

 Conchita Wurst tried to represent Austria back in 2012, only to lose out to the Trackshittaz by a mere one percent of the vote.
 Of course, two years later, Austria decided to give her a chance, perhaps taking this trope to heart, and she went on to win it all.

-Elena Paparizou (Winner for Greece in 2005, but is actually Swedish) could have represented Sweden in 2014, but she was outvoted by Sanna Nielsen, Ace Wilder and Alcazar.
+Swedish-Greek singer Helena Paparizou (winner for Greece in 2005) could have represented Sweden in 2014, but she was outvoted by Sanna Nielsen, Ace Wilder and Alcazar.